 Nutritional IV Therapy

-IV vitamin therapy – discover the best therapy plan for you!
+IV vitamin therapy – discover the ideal therapy plan for you!

-Board certified Naturopathic Doctor is ready to assist and answer all your questions regarding iv vitamin drip.
+Licensed Naturopathic Doctor is ready to assist and answer your questions regarding iv vitamin drip.

-Intravenous vitamin therapy can give you tremendous benefits that you can feel right away.
-This revolutionary therapy is proven safe and with less adverse effects.
-Our resident Naturopathic doctor will help answer all your questions and address your concerns should you decide to pursue this therapy.
+Intravenous vitamin therapy may give you tremendous benefits that you may feel right away.
+This therapy is safe and with less adverse effects.
+Our resident Naturopathic doctor will help answer your questions and address your concerns should you decide to pursue this therapy.

 Offers iv vitamin therapy such as Myer’s cocktail, Glutathione glow, Super Virus fighter, and more.

-Resident Naturopath ready to work with you, answer questions or concerns, and guide you with alternative care options that works best for you.
+Resident Naturopath ready to work with you, answer questions or concerns, and guide you with alternative care options that may work for you.

 Clinic offers comfortable and relaxing environment – location: 1200 Bay Street #1102.

-A Toronto naturopathic clinic which also specializes in intravenous vitamin drip therapies.
+A Toronto naturopathic clinic which offers intravenous vitamin drip therapies.
 Our ND doctor will work with you so you can come up with a personalized and customized treatment plan.
 You can give us a call at (416) 922-4114 or visit our downtown clinic for more info.